 The National Archives hold the original Tithe Applotment Books only for the twenty-six counties of the Republic of Ireland.
 The books for the six counties of Northern Ireland are held in the Public Record Office of Northern Ireland in Belfast. (http://titheapplotmentbooks.nationalarchives.ie/search/tab/aboutmore.jsp) No information available for Shanballymore

 Griffiths Valuation 1850’s

-Landlord was Directors of the Law Life Assurance Company
+Landlord: – the immediate lessor – Directors of the Law Life Assurance Company.

 Out Offices and Land